 Whether photovoltaics makes sense or not depends on many factors, including the location of the solar plants and the energy conversion rate.
 However, we must also include maintenance and other operating costs in our EROI calculation.
 For example, the energy costs for transport to the factory, installation and cleaning of the solar modules are not deducted from the energy return.
 Nevertheless, they are essential cost components.
 In addition, cleaning the solar collectors costs a lot of energy and reduces the EROI.
 Therefore, photovoltaics looks better than it actually is in terms of energy investment.

-It is important to keep in mind that solar panels have a limited lifespan, and that the energy yield cannot be maintained over time.
-Energy density is another important point to consider.
+It is important to keep in mind that solar collectors have a limited life span.
+The energy yield cannot be maintained over the lifetime of the solar system.
+The energy density is another important point to consider.

-I still believe that photovoltaic installations are good investments if they are accompanied by subsidies and levies on fossil fuels.
-If your intention is to transition to renewable energies, this cannot be done without subsidies because fossil fuels will always have a higher EROI.
+We are still of the opinion that photovoltaic systems are good investments.
+However, they are only an option for the individual investor if they are accompanied by subsidies and levies on fossil fuels in the medium term.
+If you intend to switch to renewable energies, this is not possible without subsidies, as fossil fuels will always have a higher EROI.

-In my assessment, the EROI of photovoltaic energy systems will not make up for the shortfall or lack of fossil fuels in the coming years.
-Peak oil will hit hard, it will impact all of us.
-We will not be able to source easily accessible energy as we have in the past.
-But photovoltaics definately help to smoothen the energy transition.
+In our humble opinion, the EROI of photovoltaic energy systems will not be able to compensate for the shortage and reduction of available fossil fuels in the coming years.
+We also expect global demand for fossil fuels to increase.
+Peak oil will hit society hard.
+It will affect us all on the cost side.
+We will not be able to procure sufficient energy as we did in the past.
+But photovoltaics will definitely contribute to smoothing out the energy transition.